hxtree/galaxyops/libraries/faker-factory/README.md

   class-validator requirements.
 - If a class-validator requires a string length faker data should meet that requirement.
-- Class-validator is easy to extend with new decorators.
+- It is easy to create new class-validator decorators and extend functionality.

 ## Documentation